The 'Spanish' Influenza Pandemic of 1918

 Where did the 'Spanish' Flu come from?

 Historians and epidemiologists still debate the subject, but there is no confirmed hypothesis.
 Doctors at the time could not sequence the virus – they couldn’t even see viruses with the microscopes of the era!
-And there are no surviving tissue samples that modern scientists can consult to definitively decode the origins of the virus.
+Furthermore, there are no surviving tissue samples that modern scientists can consult to definitively decode the origins of the virus.
 Theories of the virus’ origins include: Étaples, France (similar cases in 1916), Shansi, China (similar case in 1917) and Haskell County, Kansas, USA (similar cases recorded not far military training camps in January 1918).
 What we do know is that influenza did not come from Spain.
 It came to be called the Spanish flu because Spain was neutral in WWI and did not censor its newspapers like most of the countries at war.

 (Photo: Naval Historical Society)